Sign Up

 Fall Risk

-Falls are the main cause of injury-related deaths in the elderly.
+Falls are the leading cause of injury-related deaths in the elderly (Centers for Disease Control and Prevention, 2024a).
 Any elderly patient you work with should have a fall risk assessment and plan of care to prevent falls.
+According to the CDC (2024a), things that contribute to falls include:

 • Mobility problems